Do I have to be a member of AFCOOP to apply to FILM 5?

 I’m a director, looking for a producer to apply with.
 Where can I find someone?

 Come to one of the FILM 5 info sessions and introduce yourself to other attendees who may be looking for collaborators.
-Attend other AFCOOP functions like our party during the Atlantic Film Festival to meet people.
-Post on AFCOOP’s facebook wall.
+Attend other AFCOOP functions like our party during FIN: The Atlantic International Film Festival to meet people.
+Post on AFCOOP’s Facebook wall.
 Email a bit about yourself and your project to firstname.lastname@example.org to be included in AFCOOP’s BIG email newsletter.

 Can I act in my FILM 5 film?